laurencemb/README_Generator/Froggly.md

 ______________________________________________________________
 DESCRIPTION (#description)
 --------------------------------------------------------------
-# A website which helps you to identify frogs, discover facts about them and build up an encyclopaedia of frog knowledge to share with all your friends.
+# A website which helps you identify frogs and save facts about them
 ______________________________________________________________
 ______________________________________________________________
 INSTALLATION (#installation)
 --------------------------------------------------------------
-# No install required, simply use in the browser
+# none, use in browser
 ______________________________________________________________
 ______________________________________________________________
 USAGE (#usage)
 --------------------------------------------------------------
-# Find frogs, make friends
+# search frogs, make friends
 ______________________________________________________________
 ______________________________________________________________
 LICENSE (#license)